Billy Mitchell (gamer): Disputed records

-In August 2017, Jeremy Young, a moderator of the Donkey Kong Forums, expressed concern related to a video posted online by Childs of Mitchell's Boomers score.
-Mitchell had played both Donkey Kong and Donkey Kong, Jr. that day, breaking records for both, but was using the same cabinet for it, with Childs having swapped the circuit board between the runs.
+In August 2017, Jeremy Young, a moderator of the Donkey Kong Forum, expressed concern related to a video posted online by Childs of Mitchell's score at Boomers.
+Mitchell had played both Donkey Kong and Donkey Kong Jr. that day, breaking records for both, but was using the same cabinet for it, with Childs having swapped the circuit board between the runs.
 The videos did not show the complete record-breaking runs, and Young believed there might have been issues with the board swap.
-Mitchell and Childs affirmed that some parts of the board-switching were staged, but that part of the recording was made well after the records had been set on legitimate hardware.
+Mitchell and Childs affirmed that some parts of the board-switching were staged, but that that part of the recording was made well after the records had been set on legitimate hardware.

-Young continued to investigate the Boomers video as well as the King of Kong and Mortgage Brokers scores, and in early 2018 posted evidence that both scores were made on MAME, an emulator, rather than actual hardware.
-Young subsequently removed the three scores from the Donkey Kong Forums website for misrepresenting MAME emulation as authentic gameplay.
+Young continued to investigate the video from Boomers as well as the King of Kong and Mortgage Brokers scores, and in early 2018 posted evidence that both scores were achieved on MAME, an emulator, rather than actual hardware.
+Young subsequently removed the three scores from the Donkey Kong Forum website for misrepresenting MAME emulation as authentic gameplay.
 Young's statement was backed up by Wes Copeland, a former holder of the Donkey Kong high score.
-Based on analysis of the scoring rate and frequencies of the game, he concluded that Mitchell's run showed a statistically unlikely rate of scoring.
-Further, it was determined that the verifier for the Boomers and Mortgage Brokers scores was Twin Galaxies referee Todd Rogers, who had himself been banned from Twin Galaxies for submitting fraudulent scores, putting Mitchell's scores in doubt.
+Based on analysis of the scoring rate and frequencies in the game, he concluded that Mitchell's run showed a statistically unlikely rate of scoring.
+Further, it was determined that the verifier for the Boomers and Mortgage Brokers scores was former Twin Galaxies referee Todd Rogers, who had himself been banned from Twin Galaxies for submitting fraudulent scores, putting Mitchell's scores further in doubt.

 Mitchell defended his scores on the East Side Dave Show shortly after this charge, saying: "I've never even played MAME.
-I don’t have MAME loaded in my home."
+I don't have MAME loaded in my home."
 Mitchell added, "The film footage that he has, that Jeremy has, shows MAME play...
 I'm not disputing what he says.
 What I'm disputing is the fact that I want him to have the original tape."
 Mitchell also suggested that the tape footage Young had may have been fabricated.
 Young responded, "The amount of foresight, patience, and technical knowledge required would be staggering" to make such tapes.
-To support his case, Mitchell said he sent Twin Galaxies recordings of the gameplay from these high-score efforts along with other secondary evidence to deny any cheating.
+To support his case, Mitchell said he sent Twin Galaxies recordings of the gameplay from these high-score efforts along with other secondary evidence to refute charges of cheating.